zwhitehouse/m0_fe_for/README.md

 ## Submission

-After you've commited and pushed your work back up to your copy of this repo, provide the repo link in the submission form.
+After you've committed and pushed your work back up to your copy of this repo, provide the repo link in the submission form.

 Note the requirement of a video, outlined in `for.js`.